Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

 * Decode the STY file, which seems to be a unique file created by Hothouse Creations
 * Decode the files containing the database with all the questions and their metadata
 * Get the high quality voice samples, as heard during the gameplay
-* Get the videos as played on the various platforms
+* Get all the other media

 Tested on...
 ----------